 Newport Road (A5130)

-After the railway crossing, Station Road becomes Newport Road, and heads into Wavendon, and at one time the next large town along the road was Newport Pagnell.
+After the railway crossing, Station Road becomes Newport Road, and continues into Wavendon, and at one time the next large town along the road was Newport Pagnell.
 Once part of the Toll Road.

 Residential cul-de-sac south off Blackthorn Grove.